Blog

 The most common use case for chart libraries is creating visualizations within an app.
 For example, a dashboard in a social media scheduling tool showing post engagement across different channels.

-If you’re just getting started with data visualization, these are the chart libraries you should consider first.
+If you’re just getting started with data visualization, here are the 11 most popular JavaScript visualization libraries to consider.

 D3.js - the best all-rounder